Hidden disabilities & the constant judgement

 People are judging children and sometimes adults purely based on looks.
 You’ll see online comments of people criticizing parents for lack of discipline.
 Have they ever been in that parents situation?

-Try containing a screaming and quite frankly, strong three-year-old who doesn’t understand, while trying to shop and in the case of my son’s mother also having a six-month-old to contend with.
+Try containing a screaming and quite frankly, strong five-year-old who doesn’t understand, while trying to shop and in the case of my son’s mother also having a lively three-year-old to contend with.

 Being young and disabled